 An entirely separate informed consent process must be administered at the time of enrollment into the extension study, using a specific consent form dedicated to the extension study.
 In most cases, extension study must be submitted as a new application referencing the initial study so that the REB can review the results of the main study, e.g. safety data, before approval.

 There are specific consent requirements for studies that involve the creation of or an addition to a tissue bank or data registry.
 See GN #16 for information about the consent process in these situations.
-Please also see the CREB Guidance for Tissue Collection and Banking.
+Please also see the CREB Guidance for Research Involving Human Biological Materials.
 Note that for studies that involve tissue banking and/or requests to enter participants' information in a data registry, this should be optional unless it is being collected for purposes directly related and integral to the study at hand.
 A specific tissue banking or data registry consent form should be prepared and participants consented separately from the main study.
 If the study poses no direct benefit to participants, researchers may require consent to both the study and the tissue bank or registry as a condition of participating.
 This is ethically acceptable because the study is not using the incentive of direct benefit to induce participants to participate in an unrelated procedure or activity.
 Thus, there is no prospect of undue influence in recruiting participants.